 AAR focuses on team, not individual performance, as a means of not assigning blame.
 A debrief actually focuses on individual performance in that its structure encourages each individual to speak only to factors within their control.
 A debrief isn’t about assigning blame.
 But it is about taking personal responsibility for the pieces of the debriefed event within a team member’s control.
 That is important because once a team member publically takes responsibility for an action, that team member can also take ownership over improving future outcomes.

-Final Thoughts - AAR or debrief: Which tool should my organization use?
+Final Thoughts - AAR or Debriefing: Which Tool Should my Organization Use?

 Debriefing and After-Action-Review are both great tools for reflection and processing of a significant event.
 Both help to ensure that lessons from past performance are carried into future work.
 But debriefing offers advantages to companies concerned about maintaining or improving their culture when they are on the precipice of significant growth.